 Safety is a topic which comes up frequently when planning a trip to Brazil.
 And while we personally never had any issues and generally felt safe during our two and a half weeks visit to the country, that is partly thanks to pre-planning our travel to a somewhat larger extent that we would normally.

 For us, that meant organising taxis and airport transfers in advance of our arrival, as well as communicating directly with our tour providers and any drivers we had booked, all of which gave us peace of mind.

-And so when it came to our trip to Manaus and planning how were going to get around and visit the tourist sites, we came across Rodolpho and his 'Amazon Destinations' tour company, after reading his many sterling reviews.
+And so when it came to our trip to Manaus and planning how were going to get around and visit the tourist sites, we came across Rodolpho and his 'Amazon Destinations' tour company, after reading his many sterling reviews from fellow tourists.

 Initially, we had booked his services only for our taxi transfer from the airport into the city.
 The fares were very reasonable, and the communication unfailingly prompt.

-Later, when we realised we would also be able to squeeze in a visit to see the local sights but had very limited time, we contacted him with our requirements and our time-frame, and he put together a private tour for us that worked for our needs, again at a reasonable price.
+Later, when we realised we would also be able to squeeze in a visit to see the local tourist sights and Manaus attractions but had very limited time, we contacted him with our requirements and our time-frame, and he put together a private tour for us that worked for our needs, again at a reasonable price.

 We had Rodolpho himself as tour guide during our half-day Manaus visit, and it is hard to overstate how personable and amiable he is.
-His English is great, and he is a great source of information on all things Manaus.
+His English is great, and he is an excellent source of information on all things Manaus.